arvenil/mutex/README.md

 ## About

 ninja-mutex is a simple to use mutex implementation for php.
-It supports different adapters (flock, memcache, mysql, ...) so you can setup it as you wish.
+It supports different adapters (flock, memcache, mysql, redis, ...) so you can setup it as you wish.
 All adapters (if set up properly) can be used in multi server environment - in other words lock is shared between web servers.

 ## Usage